gramineproject/gsc/examples/aks-attestation/README.md

     - Reference deployment file:
         `aks-secret-prov-client-deployment.yaml`

-**NOTE**: We tested this example with DCAP driver 1.11 specified in the GSC configuration file.
+Note: We tested this example with DCAP driver 1.11 specified in the GSC configuration file.

 ## Deploying client and server images in AKS Confidential Compute cluster